Landscapecontext/Landscape_context_effect/Data-code_Landscape context shapes broad-scale diversity/README.txt

   2. species list.xlsx:

-     species name, and body size group and trophic gulid they belong to.
+     species name, and body size group and trophic guild they belong to.